 Creating a label is easy.
 I recorded a short screencast that shows you exactly how to do it; check it out.

-Enable the “Mark as Read” Button in Google Labs
+Step 4: Enable the “Mark as Read” Button in Google Labs

 Even with a good set of filters, you’ll sometimes get emails that you want to keep archived, but don’t actually want to read.
 You could just archive them right away, but leaving them unread will result in your All Mail folder showing unread messages.